MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 If you're not familiar with the OAuth 2.0 protocol, start by reading the [OAuth 2.0 protocol on Microsoft identity platform overview](/azure/active-directory/develop/active-directory-v2-protocols).
 To learn more about the Microsoft Authentication Libraries (MSAL), which implement the OAuth 2.0 protocol to authenticate users and access secure APIs, read the [MSAL overview](/azure/active-directory/develop/msal-overview).

 You can use the OAuth authentication service provided by Azure Active Directory to enable your application to connect with IMAP, POP or SMTP protocols to access Exchange Online in Office 365.
-To use OAuth with your application you need to:
+To use OAuth with your application, you need to:

 1. [Register your application](#register-your-application) with Azure Active Directory.
 1. [Get an access token](#get-an-access-token) from a token server.